nedbat/scriv/README.rst

 When it is time to release your project, the ``scriv collect`` command aggregates all the fragments into a new entry in your changelog file.

+You can also choose to publish your changelog entries as GitHub releases with the ``scriv github-release`` command.
+It parses the changelog file and creates or updates GitHub releases to match.
+It can be used even with changelog files that were not created by scriv.

 Documentation
 =============